sebgrebe/makersbnb/readme.md

 Rent and offer rooms!

-Chloe, Nazia, Seb and Vue are building an airbnb clone.
+Chloe, Nazia, Seb and Vu are building an airbnb clone.

 ## MVP: User stories